 Other helpful physiotherapy modalities and techniques can be used to reduce pain.
-Once the pain settles, rehabilitation can be started on home exercise program basis to normalize range of motion, strengthen the lower limb muscles and improve balance.
+Once the pain settles, rehabilitation can be started on a home exercise program basis to normalize range of motion, strengthen the lower limb muscles and improve balance.

 Chronic tendinopathies will take longer to recover.
 The treatment at this stage is active rehabilitation to improve the tendon’s ability to respond to load.
-This includes eccentric strengthening of the peroneal muscles; as well as balance, strength and range of motion exercises of the lower limb.
+This includes eccentric strengthening of the peroneal muscles; as well as balance, strength, and range of motion exercises of the lower limb.

 The things that can be done to reduce the risk of developing peroneal tendinopathy are –

 - Wear correct, supportive footwear – these are not necessarily the most expensive or newly released shoes in the market.